For the past two decades I've been immersed in all aspects of building and cultivating digital products.

-Currently I'm the Product Lead for Music, Video & API at Shutterstock, a leading provider of stock images, footage and music.
+Currently I'm the VP of Product for Music, Video & API at Shutterstock, a leading provider of stock images, footage and music.

-I love priorities, analytics, focus, process and solid execution.
+I love culture, priorities, analytics, focus, process and solid execution.
 I'm smooth like that.

 Shutterstock is a publicly traded, global company for creative professionals to license content and innovative tools that power the creative process.